-I have taught this course a dozen times now.
+I have taught a Master’s level course for educational researchers called Writing Educational Research more than a dozen times now.
 Every semester, I find great new resources to share with students.
 Sometimes students share resources they have found during their learning journey, too.
 In this blog post, I collect, curate and share information about the required readings, along with some excellent supplementary resources to help you learn to improve your academic writing.

 I offer a big shoutout of appreciation and acknowledgement to the students who have added resources to this list over the years.

 - Belcher, W. L. (2009).
 Writing your journal article in 12 weeks: A guide to academic publishing success.
 SAGE Publications, Inc.

 - American Psychological Association.
 (2010).
 Publication manual of the American Psychological Association (6th ed.).
 Washington, DC: Author.

 Online resources (Available at no cost.
 Also, see the course outline for resources specific to the University of Calgary)